CXX-Qt - Safe interop between Rust and Qt

 Don't forget to add the Rust source file to the CxxQtBuilder in your build.rs script.
 For instructions, see the Getting Started guide.

-The #[cxx_qt::bridge] macro supports two options in it's attribute
+The #[cxx_qt::bridge] macro supports the options in its attribute:

 extern "RustQt"